Building Project to Consolidate Operations and Improve Safety

 64 E. Walnut St.

-After the City departments within the building are relocated to the existing WPD facility, 29 S. State St., the property will be sold.
+After the City departments within the building are relocated to the existing WPD facility (29 S. State St., which will be remodeled), the property will be sold.

 The growth of WPD alongside Uptown over the past 25 years continues to put pressure on the overall parking availability in the District.
 Relocating the Police/Court facility to the new site will free up parking spaces in Uptown that are today occupied 24/7 by WPD and Court staff.